 Also, It helps understand all the relevant traits of an employee affecting their work.
 This can range from how they feel about certain situations and what would be their possible reaction.
 Understanding this in advance takes out all the guesswork for employers.

-Therefore, it is important for employers to understand these attributes in their workforce.
-An Employment Personality Test is a great way for examining these traits.
+So, employers need to understand these attributes in their workforce.
+An Employment Personality Test is a great way to examine these traits.

 What is an Employment Personality Test?

-These tests mainly study five different traits.
+These tests study five different traits.
 These are agreeableness, emotional stability, openness, extroversion, and Conscientiousness.